Azeri oil disaster an open wound for survivors

 SAFETY MEASURES

 "There were abnormal weather conditions that day and we could not expect that.
-The wind, which lasted for 27 hours, lifted waves to 8-10 meters height," SOCAR's Khalik Mamedov said.
+The wind, which lasted for 27 hours, lifted waves to 8-10 metres height," SOCAR's Khalik Mamedov said.

+Critics questioned safety measures on the platform, which was built in 1984 with a 50-year operation term.

 "We are not going to sit on our hands, of course ...
 Our engineers will think about new safety measures on platforms in case of very high waves," he said.